List of The Price Is Right pricing games: Push Over

 The contestant is shown a prize and a series of nine numbered blocks which includes the correct price.
-A blue window, four blocks wide, is positioned at the far right end of a shelf, beyond which is a bin.
-The contestant wins the prize by pushing the entire row of blocks until the correct price is shown in the window.
-However, any blocks that fall over the edge into the bin cannot be retrieved.
-This game has occasionally been played for cars and other prizes valued over $10,000, using a window wide enough to display a five-digit price.
+A blue window, four or five blocks wide, is positioned at the far right end of a shelf, beyond which is a bin.
+The contestant wins the prize by pushing the entire row of blocks until the correct price is shown in the window; any blocks that fall over the edge into the bin cannot be retrieved.

 R

 Race Game

 The contestant is shown four prizes and given a set of tags with their prices.
 The contestant then has 45 seconds to match the prices with the correct prizes.
-To see how many they has correct, the contestant pulls a lever on a display which then lights up the number of correctly placed tags.
+To see how many they have got right, the contestant pulls a lever on a display which then lights up the number of correctly placed tags.
 If the contestant has fewer than four right, they may rearrange the prices and pull the lever as often as time allows.
-The contestant wins any prizes they has correctly priced at that point once time runs out.
+The contestant wins any prizes they have correctly priced once time runs out.